Distortedlogic/Memehub/README.md

 ## Start Memehub services

-such as Postgres and Redis
+Contains images such as Postgres and Redis

+cd into Memehub/services/

-    docker-compose up -f docker-compose.services.yml --build
+    docker-compose up --build

 ## Start Memehub Web Containers

 With New terminal

+cd into Memehub/

     docker-compose up --build